Diseases & Conditions

 Medical History and Physical Examination

 Before a physical examination, your doctor will talk with you about your general health, as well as your current condition.
-He or she will want to get a good history of the problem from your perspective, particularly how long the mass has been there and what symptoms —such as pain —that are associated with it.
+He or she will want to get a good history of the problem from your perspective, particularly how long the mass has been there and what symptoms—such as pain—are associated with it.

 During the physical examination, your doctor will feel the mass, checking its size and consistency, as well as its mobility.
 He or she will also examine the skin overlying the mass, looking for any changes.

-Although doctors can usually diagnose lipomas based on history and physical examination alone, imaging tests can be helpful.
+Although doctors can usually diagnose lipomas based on history and physical examination alone, imaging tests can be helpful for some cases.

 X-rays.
-Although these tests create clear pictures of dense structures like bone, plain x-rays can show a prominent shadow caused by a soft tissue tumor.
+Although these tests create clear pictures of dense structures like bone, plain x-rays can show a prominent shadow caused by a soft tissue tumor, such as a lipoma.

 Biopsy.
 A biopsy is sometimes necessary to confirm the diagnosis of lipoma.
 In a biopsy, a tissue sample of the tumor is taken and examined under a microscope.
 Your doctor may give you a local anesthetic to numb the area and take a sample using a needle.
 Biopsies can also be performed as a small operation.

-In most cases of lipoma, a biopsy is not necessary to confirm the diagnosis.
+In most lipoma cases, a biopsy is not necessary to confirm the diagnosis.
 After the lipoma is removed, a biopsy will be done on a sample of the tissue.

 Under a microscope, lipomas often have a classic appearance with abundant mature fat cells.
 Sometimes there can be a small amount of other cell types, too, such as cartilage or bone.